asbcode/res/README.md

 # Info

-just removew on the js mail to
+This is just remove watermark on the js